 KL LITTLE INDIA (BRICKFIELDS)

-Looking for the most colorful places to visit in Kuala Lumpur?
-Head over to Little India (Brickfields) and it’ll immediately feel like you have set foot in India!
-Wander in between the arch decorations and explore the rows of shops blaring Bollywood music while selling colorful saris, flower garlands and Indian sweets and snacks.
+Looking for the most colorful places to visit in Kuala Lumpur in 2 days?
+Head over to Little India (also known as Brickfields) and it’ll immediately feel like you have set foot in India!
+Wander in between the colorful archways and explore the rows of shops blaring Bollywood music while selling colorful saris, flower garlands and Indian sweets and snacks.

 THEAN HOU TEMPLE